BioPhoton/ng-elements-poc/README.md

 ## Setup application for standalone web component

 1. Generate a new project in which we can test an elements setup.
-Run `ng generate application my-first-elements` in the console.
+Run `ng generate application my-first-element` in the console.

 2. Copy the script in your `angular.json` (mentioned in step `Setup WebComponents:1.`) from project `ng-elements-poc` to `my-first-element` scripts:

 ```json
 // angular.json

 {
 ...
   "projects": {